Gallo language: Aneit orthography

-The Aneit system was introduced in 1984 by the Bertègn Galèzz Association, successor to the organization Friends of the Gallo Language.
-The system is the result of five years' research throughout Upper Brittany, and takes its name from the brochure presenting it to the public: Nostre lenghe aneit ("our language today").
-Also called "unified spelling", it follows in the footsteps of ELG in terms of its basis on etymology for its spelling.
+The Aneit system was presented in 1984 by the association Bertègn Galèzz, which succeeded the Amis du parler gallo.
+This spelling system is the result of five years of research across Upper Brittany and takes its name from the public information booklet Nostre lenghe aneit ("our language today").
+Also known as the "unified orthography", it follows the same etymological approach as ELG.

-The Aneit system differs from ELG on a number of points, however.
-For example, every letter must have a purpose, which means that the silent h and double consonants are eliminated, except in certain specific cases (ll to indicate palatalization, etc.).
-Aneit has the same difficulties as ELG, since a speaker with a different pronunciation needs to know the standardized spelling to be able to decipher the written system.
-Another problem faced by Aneit is its use of diacritics not easily accessible on a French keyboard (ó, ú and r̃).
+The Aneit system differs from ELG in several respects.
+For example, every written letter must serve a purpose, which leads to the removal of silent h and double consonants except in specific cases (ll to indicate palatalization, for instance).
+Aneit shares the same difficulties as ELG, since knowledge of a word's spelling is required in order to read or write it correctly.
+In addition, Aneit uses the letters ó, ú, and r̃ (r with a tilde), characters that are difficult to access on a standard French keyboard.

-Vantyé
+Vantyé orthography

-The Vantyé spelling system was developed again by the Bertègn Galèzz association in the early 1980s, and is notable for its attempt to be closer to Breton.
-The letters k and w are not native to French, which prefers q and o plus a vowel to represent [k] and [w], respectively.
-Breton, however, uses k and w regularly, so the Vantyé system does as well.
-For example, ke ("that') and wézyaw ("bird"), compared to the French que and oiseau.
-Silent letters are also avoided in the Vantyé system.
+Vantyé orthography was developed by the association of the same name in the early 1980s and is characterized by a desire to bring Gallo spelling closer to Breton.
+Thus, the sound [k] is represented exclusively by the letter k, rather than by q as used in other systems, and [w] is represented by w: ke for "that" and wézyaw for "bird".
+Silent letters are abandoned, and a degree of freedom is left to the user.

-Unlike ELG and Aneit, Vantyé is more of a practical tool than a codified orthography, and is therefore much easier to master.
-However, it was primarily designed for speakers in the Mitau region, and does not account for the phonemes that exist in other regions, making it less useful as a universal standard.
+Vantyé orthography is therefore more of a practical tool than a fully codified spelling system, unlike ELG and Aneit, but it is consequently much easier to master.
+It nevertheless raises certain issues, as it is primarily intended for speakers of the Mitau area and does not allow all the phonemes used in other regions to be written.

-MOGA
+MOGA orthographies

-The MOGA system was introduced in 2007 by Bèrtran Ôbrée and the Chubri Association.
-Unlike ELG and Aneit, which are based on etymology, it is a phonetic script.
-It is also intentionally close to French, making it easier for speakers of French to learn.
-For example, [ɲ] is written with the French diagraph gn instead of less familiar propositions from previous systems such as ny or nh.
-Similarly, the diphthong [aw] is written ao, instead of the aù and au of previous systems, which could create confusion, because au is a diagraph in French corresponding to a single vowel, [o].
-Each MOGA letter or diagraph corresponds to a single sound.
+MOGA orthography was introduced in 2007 by Bèrtran Ôbrée and the association Chubri.
+Unlike ELG and Aneit, which focus on the etymology of words, MOGA is a phonetic writing system.
+It also draws on speakers' knowledge of French.
+Thus, the sound /ɲ/ is represented by gn, as in French, rather than by ny or nh.
+Likewise, the diphthong /aw/ is written ao, instead of aù or au as in earlier systems, which can be ambiguous since in French the sound /w/ is represented by w.
+Each letter or group of letters in MOGA corresponds to a single sound.

-Regional varieties are taken into account, and letter combinations are used to represent all Gallo phonemes, even if they are only used by a few speakers.
-The diagraph lh signifies [ʎ], a rare phoneme that is confined to central Côtes-d'Armor.
+Regional varieties are taken into account, and letter groups have been created to represent all Gallo phonemes, even if they are used by only a small number of speakers.
+Thus, lh represents /ʎ/, a rare phoneme restricted to the central part of the Côtes-d'Armor.

-The same word can be written in different ways according to local usage, such as the city of Rennes, which could be written Renn, Rènn, Rein-n or Rin-n.
-There is therefore not one MOGA spelling, but many MOGA spellings.
+The same word may be spelled in different ways depending on local usage, such as the city of Rennes, which may be written in Gallo in the various MOGA orthographies as Renn, Rènn, Rein·n, or Rin·n (with spelling and pronunciation ranging from the most common to the rarest usages).
+There is therefore not a single MOGA orthography, but several MOGA orthographies.